-The Unit of Innovation and Entrepreneurship task is to encourage innovative thinking and foster entrepreneurship in the AUEB community, to support the students and the wider public interested in entrepreneurship, to understand requirements and organize new innovative business endeavors.
+The Unit of Innovation and Entrepreneurship's task is to encourage innovative thinking and foster entrepreneurship in the AUEB community, to support the students and the wider public interested in entrepreneurship, to understand requirements and organize new innovative business endeavors.
 For that reason:

-- The Unit's website provides direct and continuous access to relevant information, knowledge and practical tools to encourage creativity and to provide the means for managing innovation and organizing successful business efforts. - The Unit's helpdesk is available for direct personal communication, information and problem solving. - Professors Partners of the unit produce educational material with instructions and information on the cutting edge of developments in various scientific fields. - The Unit supports teaching of entrepreneurship courses by providing teachers with contemporary material and relevant tools. - The Unit organizes open events, seminars and visits to courses, thus providing the opportunity of direct contact with successful entrepreneurs and prominent executives, in order to improve students' understanding by reducing the distance between theoretical training and the practical application of their ideas. - The Unit closely cooperates with the Advisory Steering Committee, providing the opportunity to enhance educational activities and provide practical knowledge to students, with the assistance of specialized teachers and executives
+- The Unit's website provides direct and continuous access to relevant information, knowledge and practical tools to encourage creativity and to provide the means for managing innovation and organizing successful business efforts. - The Unit's helpdesk is available for direct personal communication, information and problem solving. - The Professors and collaborating Partners of the Unit actively create and provide educational materials.
+These materials include detailed instructions and information that reflect the latest developments across various scientific fields. - The Unit supports teaching of entrepreneurship courses by providing teachers with contemporary material and relevant tools. - The Unit organizes open events, seminars and visits to courses, thus providing the opportunity of direct contact with successful entrepreneurs and prominent executives, in order to improve students' understanding by reducing the distance between theoretical training and the practical application of their ideas. - The Unit closely cooperates with the Advisory Steering Committee, providing the opportunity to enhance educational activities and provide practical knowledge to students, with the assistance of specialized teachers and executives.